-The Dominic Murray Sudden Cardiac Arrest Prevention Act is a new law as of July 1, 2022.
-This law requires schools, students, and parents/guardians have information on sudden cardiac arrest risks, signs, and symptoms.
-Please note that sudden cardiac arrest in children and youth is rare.
+The Dominic Murray Sudden Cardiac Arrest Prevention Act is a state law that became effective on July 1, 2022.
+It requires schools, students, and parents/guardians have information on sudden cardiac arrest risks, signs, and symptoms.
+Fourtunately, sudden cardiac arrest in children and youth is rare.
 The incidence of sudden cardiac death (SCD) on the playing field is 0.61 in 100,000.1